damolinx/vscode-macros/README.md

 #### Development

-* **Macros: New REPL Terminal**: start a REPL whose context matches the one used when running macros.
+* **Macros: New REPL**: start a REPL whose context matches the one used when running macros.
   * Use `.help` for list of available commands.
 * **Macros: Setup Source Directory for Development**: adds or updates optional files used to improve IntelliSense on macro files.
 This action is run automatically in the background when saving a `.macro.js` file, provided that `macros.sourceDirectories.verify` is enabled.